MicrosoftDocs/Advertising-docs/BingAds/scripts/reference-overview.md

 |Object|Description|
 |-|-
 [BingAdsApp](./reference/BingAdsApp.md)|This is the top-level object used to access and manage single-account entities, such as campaigns and keywords.
 [AccountsApp](./reference/AccountsApp.md)|This is the top-level object that you use if you're managing accounts for others.
-Use it to get the list of accounts you have access to, and to select the account to manage.
+Use it to get the list of accounts you have access to, and to select the account to manage.<br/><br/>This object is available for scripts run from the Scripts editor accessed from **Accounts Summary** in the Bing Ads web application.